TimeMachine1994/081925-SvelteTweb/FINAL_SETUP_INSTRUCTIONS.md

 }
 ```

-### GET /api/live-streams/memorial/:memorialId
+### GET /api/live-streams/event/:memorialId
-Lists all streams for a memorial
+Lists all streams for a event

 ### POST /api/live-streams/:id/stop
 Stops an active stream